 - When requested by authorized representatives of the Comptroller General of the United States, the Secretary of Education of the United States, the administrative head of an education agency, or state educational authorities;

 - When required in connection with a student’s application for and receipt of financial aid;

-- When the information requested is classified as “Directory Information.”
+- When the information requested by authorities of agencies with legitimate educational interests is classified as “Directory Information.”
 The following categories of information have been designated by the university as directory information: name, address, telephone listing, major field of study, participation in officially recognized activities, dates of attendance, degrees and awards received, and the educational institution from which the student obtained their BA or BS degree.
 Students who do not wish such information released without their consent should notify the university verbally or in writing.

 Student Information Verification